wvinson43/Recipe-Project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.11.

+## Deployed app

+This app was deployed using firebase and can be found at https://ng-course-shop-recipe.web.app/auth

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.